BraedonWooding/solarsharp/WotCI/README.md

-# WotCI - Wrath of the CI King
+# WotCI - Wrath of the Continuous Integration

 A ProgressQuest-style game demo showcasing SolarSharp's advanced security features through a sophisticated plugin ecosystem with comprehensive security boundaries, capability-based access control, and inter-script communication.